Schroedinger-Hat/youtube-to-anchorfm/README.md

 The action will start every time you push a change on the `episode.json` file.
 Into this file you need to specify the YouTube id of your video.

 The action uses a docker image built over Ubuntu.
-It takes some time to setup the environment before runnign the script.
+It takes some time to setup the environment before running the script.

 **NOTE**: in order for the script to run its necessary for there to be at least one episode already published on anchorFM manually, because on a brand new anchor fm account the steps to publish are bit different, it asks questions about the channel.

-## How can I use this as a Github action?
+## How can I use this as a GitHub action?

 You can use the latest version of this action from the [GitHub Actions marketplace](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm).

-In your repository root directory you should add a `episode.json` file containing your YouTube video id, e.g:
+In your repository root directory you should add a `episode.json` file containing your YouTube video id, e.g.:

 ```json
 {